Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/requirements/use-case-descriptions.md

 ## Professor
 1. User story:
-As a professor, I want to have attendance taken automatically at a specific time of the class. </br>Use case:
+As a professor, I want to have attendance taken automatically at a specific time of the class.<br/>
+ Use case:
 -	An admin user signs in through canvas
 -	They click on attendance from the navigation menu on the left
 -	As they are redirected to the home page, they select the desired class